In this guide we’ll cover:

-If you have never heard of, or used Google Trends before then you are in for a treat!
+If you have never heard of or used Google Trends before then you are in for a treat!
 Google Trends is a tool that allows you to compare the popularity of search terms and trends.
 With a number of different features, it allows you to gain an understanding of the hottest search trends of the moment along with those developing in popularity over time.

 How to use Google Trends

-Well, the good news it Google Trends is free!
+Well, the good news is Google Trends is free!
 It’s open for anyone to use, whenever you like.
 Simply navigate to Google Trends and you’ll see the dashboard.
 From here you can either navigate around the trending stories or enter topics into the search box:

 What can I use Google Trends for?

+Right, let’s get to business.
 The list of potential uses for Google Trends is endless, but here is a quick step by step guide to using Google Trends to benefit your business.

-Understanding your audience
+- Understanding your audience

 As the most popular search engine, Google has become more of an institution than a search engine.
 This allows their search data to be incredibly indicative of public opinion and interests.
 You can use this to your advantage by understanding public opinion related to your industry.

-If I were using Google Trends for Hallam Internet I would like to know how the perception of our industry has changed over time and where it lays now.
+If I were using Google Trends for Hallam I would like to know how the perception of our industry has changed over time and where it lays now.

 I would get myself on Google Trends and start with the basics.
 I would type some key phrases in the search box above that I think would be indicative of a difference in opinion and understanding of our industry as per the below screenshot:

 You will now be greeted with a graph which will show you the search trends over time for these phrases compared to each other.
-These will automatically default to Worldwide but if you are targetting a specific country or area, you may want to tailor your graph to that area.
-To do this navigate down to the Regional Interest panel and select your preferred Region or City:

-You can use Google Trends to help you find ideas for products to sell on your ecommerce website, or perhaps even to help you come up with a new retail business idea.
+You can use Google Trends to help you find ideas for products to sell on your eCommerce website, or perhaps even to help you come up with a new retail business idea.